STAR-RG/shipwright/rq4/README.md

-# shipwright
+# rq4
-How effective isSHIPWRIGHTin reducing the number of broken Dockerfiles in public repositories?
+How effective isSHIPWRIGHT in reducing the number of broken Dockerfiles in public repositories?

 ## Pull Requests